 3. Improve Your Pareto Number—The Pareto Principle, also known as the 80/20 Rule, suggests that 20 percent of your clients produce 80 percent of your income.
 In my case that ratio was even more skewed: 11 percent of the clients were responsible for 91 percent of the profits.
 So, with the help of my business coach, I set out to improve my Pareto number, selling a significant portion of my book of business and investing more in resources that would make my team successful.

 To determine your Pareto number, rank your clients in descending order by revenue and then bunch them into five proportional groups.
 The lead group is your top 20 percent.
 Doing this may not only help to better determine your ideal client profile but it will also make other business decisions much simpler as well.

 My strategy centered on building deeper relationships with the people I believed I was best equipped to serve.
 As part of this, I focused on upgrading our technology and providing my staff with more training.
 The result was a higher level of satisfaction among my core client base, which ultimately led to new clients who fit my ideal profile—and more revenue.

 This process was not easy, but it was successful, and I am confident many other advisors can do the same and prosper.

-If the path seems daunting, turn to your business coach for reassurance, motivation and direction.
-The advisory business is better for you, your team and your clients when you shed distractions, get focused and create more direct correlation between client satisfaction and business success for yourself.
+If the path seems daunting, turn to your business coach for reassurance, motivation, and direction.
+The advisory business is better for you, your team, and your clients when you shed distractions, get focused and create a more direct correlation between client satisfaction and business success for yourself.